mmende/homebridge-samsungtv-control2/README.md

 # Customize devices

 After you started homebridge you should see the device names with their usn in the log.
-To customize a device, add an object with the usn and any option you want to modify to the devices list under the `SamsungTVControl` platform.
+To customize a device, add an object with the usn (including `uuid:`) and any option you want to modify to the devices list under the `SamsungTVControl` platform.
 You could e.g. change the initial name like so:

 ```json
 {